 If your account already has numbers assigned, you will find them in in the Numbers section.
 Next to the number, you can assign an application module.

 Application modules are the building blocks for your call flow.
-In this article, we introduce the seven available call flow application modules.
+In this article, we introduce the eight available call flow application modules.
 You can only take calls if your number is connected to an application.

 Go to the section IVR call-flows > Applications to access the call flow modules.
 For an advanced call flow example go to this article which also explains the basic template you find in your first babelforce setup (see screenshot below).